About the Concurrent Credit Program

 - Student must complete the online admission application.

-- Student must complete the NPC registration form.
+- Student must complete the NPC concurrent registration form.

-- Student must submit copy of current ACT or COMPASS test scores.
+- Student must submit copy of current ACT, ACCUPLACER or ASPIRE test scores.
 The scores must be within the past 3 years and before the beginning of the semester.

 *While most colleges accept NPC concurrent enrollment course credits when a grade of C or higher is earned, we cannot guarantee all credits will be accepted because every college sets its own policy.
 If you are planning to attend another college or university, we recommend you check their transfer policies before enrolling in our courses.